January 23, May 24, September 23

-This very obedience, however, will be acceptable to God and agreeable to people only if compliance with what is commanded is not cringing or sluggish or half-hearted, but free from any grumbling or any reaction of unwillingness.
-For the obedience shown to an abbot or prioress is given to God, who has said: “Whoever listens to you, listens to me” (Luke 10:16).
+This very obedience, however, will be acceptable to God and agreeable to men only if compliance with what is commanded is not cringing or sluggish or half-hearted, but free from any grumbling or any reaction of unwillingness.
+For the obedience shown to superiors is given to God, as he himself said: “Whoever listens to you, listens to me” (Luke 10:16).
 Furthermore, the disciple’s obedience must be given gladly, for “God loves a cheerful giver” (2Cor.
 9:7).
-If disciples obey grudgingly and grumble, not only aloud but also in their hearts, then, even though the order is carried out, their actions will not be accepted with favour by God, who sees that they are grumbling in their hearts.
-These disciples will have no reward for service of this kind; on the contrary, they will incur punishment for grumbling, unless they change for the better and make amends.
+If a disciple obeys grudgingly and grumbles, not only aloud but also in his heart, then, even though he carries out the order, his action will not be accepted with favour by God, who sees that he is grumbling in his heart.
+He will have no reward for service of this kind; on the contrary, he will incur punishment for grumbling, unless he changes for the better and makes amends.

 Here Benedict presents us with the vision of a full, willing, and open yes.
 This vision, this ideal, is not something to beat ourselves up with.
-Compassion and gentleness underpin the whole Rule.
+Compassion and gentleness underpin the whole rule.
 There is a mystery here to move towards with growing faith, growing acceptance, growing love.
-Benedict is teaching us that whole-heartedness means that we are simply being ourselves.
-He is showing us that a trait of human and spiritual maturity is the open expression of our deeper selves, regardless of circumstance.
+Benedict is teaching us that non-resistance means that we are simply being ourselves.
+He is showing us that a trait of human maturity is the open expression of our deeper ourselves, regardless of circumstance.

 With practiced obedience, any distinctions between being and doing fade.
 Rather than grumbling and resisting, that is, having our doing driven to some extent by the ego, in the contemplative (meditating) community this resistance fades.
 Then we might discover ourselves, simply and consciously, expressing our being in what we do.
 The goal of obedience in a loving community is to simply and freely be ourselves in all action.